Wes Craven shapes a generation with a self-reflexive masterpiece

 The cast of Scream are much more sophisticated than the legions of braindead victims that preceded them.
 They’re well-schooled in a genre that has become risibly predictable, blasé about our killer’s typically hegemonic powers, supercilious to the whole ordeal, and mostly to their detriment.
 When Rose McGowan’s Tatum is cornered by an assailant she assumes is playing a prank, she snarkily begs him to spare her life so she can star in the sequel, but when she senselessly attempts to crawl through a cat flap on a remote-controlled garage door, she becomes the crudely squished victim of her own conceit.
 When final girl Sidney Prescott, the movie’s Snow White virgin, is asked her opinion on scary movies, she dismisses them as insulting, telling our killer, “What’s the point?
 They’re all the same.
 Some stupid killer stalking a some big-breasted girl who can’t act who’s always running up the stairs when she should be running out the front door.”
 Later in the movie, pursued by that same killer, guess where she ends up running… Then there’s Woodsboro’s resident geek Randy, a part-time video store clerk who spells out the rules for survival in no uncertain terms before inevitably running into trouble.
 Later, after avoiding death by the skin of his teeth, the character says, “I never thought I’d be so happy to be a virgin”.
 In case you didn’t know, virgins generally don’t die in slasher movies.

 Today, meta horror that wears self-deconstruction on its sleeve is everywhere, has grown even more adventurous and self-reflexive, but it explores land that was founded by Craven and Williamson.
-Self-aware horror existed long before Scream, but never was it delivered with such scholastic precision in such an accessible and universal fashion.
+Self-aware horror existed long before Scream, Michael Powell’s Peeping Tom being a case in point, but never was it delivered with such scholastic precision in such an accessible and universal fashion.
 It placed a microscope on a genre that was experiencing severe burnout, reigniting the flames of audiences turned off by tepid horror sequels, censor-appeasing silliness and studio stagnation.
-It was invigorating, dynamic, years ahead of its time.
-It’s one of the most prescient and important horror movies in recent history.
+It was invigorating, dynamic, years ahead of its time, and remains one of the most prescient and important horror movies in recent history.